Wonderlic test

-The Wonderlic Contemporary Cognitive Ability Test (formerly Wonderlic Personnel Test) is an assessment used to measure the cognitive ability and problem-solving aptitude of prospective employees for a range of occupations.
+The Wonderlic Contemporary Cognitive Ability Test (formerly the Wonderlic Personnel Test) is an assessment used to measure the cognitive ability and problem-solving aptitude of prospective employees for a range of occupations.
 The test was created in 1939 by Eldon F. Wonderlic.
-It consists of 50 multiple choice questions to be answered in 12 minutes.The score is calculated as the number of correct answers given in the allotted time, and a score of 20 is intended to indicate average intelligence.
+It consists of 50 multiple choice questions to be answered in 12 minutes.
+The score is calculated as the number of correct answers given in the allotted time, and a score of 20 is intended to indicate average intelligence.

 The most recent version of the test is WonScore, a cloud-based assessment providing a score to potential employers.
 The Wonderlic test was based on the Otis Self-Administering Test of Mental Ability with the goal of creating a short form measurement of cognitive ability.
 It may be termed as a quick IQ test.

 History

 Created in 1936 by E. F. Wonderlic, the Wonderlic Personnel Test was the first short-form cognitive abilities test.
 It was developed to measure general cognitive ability in the areas of math, vocabulary, and reasoning.
 Wonderlic created and distributed the test as a graduate student in the psychology department at Northwestern University.
 Regarding the time allotted to take the test, Wonderlic, in an article released in 1939, stated that "the length of the test was made such that only about two to five per cent of average groups complete the test in the twelve-minute time limit."

-Originally designed to aid in employee selection at companies such as AT&T and Oscar Meyer in the 1940s, the Wonderlic Personnel Test has been used by both the United States Armed Forces and the National Football League.
+Originally designed to aid in employee selection at companies such as AT&T and Oscar Mayer in the 1940s, the Wonderlic Personnel Test has been used by both the United States Armed Forces and the National Football League.
 During World War II, the Navy began using the Wonderlic Personnel Test to select candidates for pilot training and navigation.
 From 1940–1960 the test was supplied for free as the data was valuable to E. F. Wonderlic.
 In the 1970s Tom Landry, coach of the Dallas Cowboys, was the first to use the Wonderlic Personnel Test to predict player performance.
 Formerly used in the annual NFL Combine as a form of pre-draft assessment, the NFL stopped administering the test in 2022.

 The Wonderlic test is continually updated with repeated evaluations of questions.
 Also, beginning in the 1970s, Wonderlic began to develop other forms of the Wonderlic Personnel, some of which include: Wonderlic Perceptual Ability Tests, Wonderlic Scholastic Level Exam, or the Wonderlic Contemporary Cognitive Ability Test.

-Other Wonderlic tests
+Current Wonderlic tests

-The tests are divided into three different types: cognitive ability, personality, and motivation.